Oreo Balls (Oreo Truffles)

 • Line a large baking sheet with wax paper.

-• Use a 1 TBS measuring spoon to scoop truffles, then roll into balls and set them in rows on the prepared baking sheet.
+• Use a 1 Tablespoon measuring spoon to scoop the Oreo truffles, then roll into balls and set them in rows on the prepared baking sheet.
 Continue until all the Oreo mixture is used.

 • Place the Oreo balls in the freezer to harden for at least 30 minutes (up to overnight – just wrap them with plastic wrap if you freeze for more than 3 hours).

-• When you’re ready to make the Oreo balls, once they have hardened in the freezer, melt the chocolate for coating either in the microwave or over a double boiler on the stovetop (preferred method because it helps keep the chocolate warm throughout dipping).
+• Once the Oreo balls have hardened in the freezer, melt the chocolate for coating either in the microwave or over a double boiler on the stovetop.

-• Dip hardened Oreo balls into the melted chocolate and place back on the wax-paper lined baking sheet to harden.
+• Dip frozen Oreo balls into the melted chocolate and place back on the wax-paper lined baking sheet to set.
 If desired, sprinkle with crushed Oreos, sprinkles, etc. while the chocolate is still wet and not yet set.

 Video